 Sets are where SongbookPro truly starts getting useful.
 A set is a collection of songs grouped for playing one after another and are mainly used for performances as you can move between songs with a simple swipe or tap.

 Tap the ‘speed dial’ button in the right of the command bar and the quick actions will appear.
 From here you can access several commonly used tasks.
 You can customise the key and capo position of the current song, the duration of the song for the auto-scroll feature, toggle lyrics mode (where any chords are hidden) on or off and adjust the cropping for pdf files.

 There are also shortcuts here for toggling full-screen mode (try double-tapping the centre of the song viewer as a shortcut for full-screen mode) and synchronising your library with overdrive.

 The centre of the Command Bar is used for displaying relevant information to you.
 It can currently display the current song title, current song key or the time.
-Just swipe it left or right to change what it displays (or swipe it on Windows).
+Just tap the center of the bar to change what it displays (or swipe it on Windows).